-- AOAO has made this listserv available to members of the Hand Section for the purpose of providing a forum for the discussion of issues relating to hand surgery.
+- AOAO has made this listserv available to only members of the Hand Section for the purpose of providing a forum for the discussion of issues relating to hand surgery.
 AOAO Hand Section listserv e-mails may only be forwarded to qualified subscribers and AOAO staff.

 - Members must comply at all times with the Standards for Privacy of Individually Identifiable Health Information (“Privacy Rule”) established by the U.S. Department of Health and Human Services to implement the requirements of the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
 Information posted on the AOAO Hand Section listserv will not be treated as confidential and, therefore, should not identify any patient by name or other identifying features, characteristics or any other individually identifiable Patient Health Information, as defined under the Privacy Rule.
 In fact, since any information posted on the listserv may be downloaded, reproduced, and disseminated without the knowledge of the sender(s), members should use extreme care when posting or sending such information.